 - On the Windows Server desktop, click the Server Manager icon .

-- In the left-side navigation pane of Server Manager, choose .
+- In the left-side navigation pane of Server Manager, select .
 In the disk management area, you can see the relationship between the new and the original data disk spaces.
 In this example, Disk 1 is the resized data disk.

 - Right click Disk 1, select Convert to Dynamic Disk, and follow the wizard to convert a basic disk to a dynamic disk.